SebastianCarroll/Kotlin-Training/src/com/webflux/NOTES.md

 * CompletableFuture

-Problem with these is they can still block execution if not used correctly Publisher/Subscriber - would return a publish object and use a subscription object to manage the backpressure
+Problem with these is they can still block execution if not used correctly Don't have async/await functions like in nodejs Publisher/Subscriber - would return a publish object and use a subscription object to manage the backpressure

+ Functional and declarative
+ Functional programming is based on concepts such as pure functions , expressions, lambdas and immutability
+ Makes the code more testable, declarative and maintainable Java is not functional really, however we can use these concepts to help improve the code
+Imperative code - tell the computer each and every step to execute.
+Both what to do and how to do it

+Declarative code - just explain what you would like to happen, not the implementation details

+Data as flow: data flows through the pipeline

+java stream - values are pulled from the source Reactive streams - don't pull the value from the source, allow it to be pushed through the system where backpressure can be applied if required

+ ## Spring WebFlux
+ Doesn't replace Spring MVC but works similarly
+ MVC - servlet api, blocking, synchronous, one request per thread WebFlux - reactive streams, non-blocking, async, concurrent connections

+ Can use the annotation style
+ Functional style - divided into two parts, a router function and a handler function
+ Also provides a kotlin DSL to make the functional style almost entirely declarative.
+ Must be reactive all the way down;
+ * reactive spring data
+ * reactive spring security
+ * non-blocking server
+ etc
+ Can use the reactive starters
+ No reactive JDBC driver for databases
+ Have to use no-sql

+## Summary
+Reactive systems are different to reactive programming

+Reactive programming - non-blocking, asynchronous, functional/declarative
+Spring webflux - alternative to Spring MVC, annontation + functional models , reactive stack built on project reactor